DevExpress-Examples/web-forms-dashboard-handle-errors/readme.md

-# ASP.NET Web Forms Dashboard - How to specify custom exception text
+# ASP.NET Web Forms Dashboard - How to specify custom exception text (ASPxWebControl.CallbackError)

 The dashboard in this project contains invalid data connection.
 This example shows how to use the [ASPxWebControl.CallbackError](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxWebControl.CallbackError) event to override the default text in the exception.
 The exception occurs when a control tries to load data.